TimeEscaper/ml_cv_dockerized_workspace/README.md

-# ml_ai_dockerized_workspace
+# ml_cv_dockerized_workspace
-Docker image for ML and AI research and development
+Docker image for ML and CV research and development